 Zachary Schorr is a Los Angeles attorney that established Schorr Law.
 Schorr Law represents clients in regard to real estate and probate matters.
 This includes issues surrounding disputes and other matters associated with inherited real estate.

-Dealing with Jointly Owned Inherited Real Estate
+Dealing With Jointly Owned Inherited Real Estate

 Attorney Schorr discussed what a person can do in order to deal with issues surrounding inherited real estate jointly owned with another person.
 “At the end of their lives, many people’s only remaining asset is their home.
 As a result, their heirs often end up having to go through the probate process and share ownership of a house or some other piece of real estate,” Schorr explained.
-He explained that oftentimes people who inherit real estate in this manner end up jointly owning it as what are known as “tenants in common.”
+He explained that oftentimes people who inherit real estate in this manner end up jointly owning it as what is known as “tenants in common.”

 Tenancy in common allows two or more people to have ownership interests in a property.
 Each owner has the right to leave his share of the property to any beneficiary upon the owner’s death.
 Tenancy in common is different than joint tenancy because the transfer of the property to a beneficiary in the event of an owner’s death is different: in a joint tenancy agreement, the title of the property is passed to the surviving owner, while in a tenancy-in-common agreement, the title can be passed to a beneficiary of the owner’s choosing.